A dithered abstract image with lines.

 Walters v.
 OpenAI

 In Walters v.
-OpenAI, the radio talk show host Mark Walters sued OpenAI for defamation after he found out that when a journalist prompted ChatGPT for information about an unrelated lawsuit, the tool falsely described Walters as a defendant in the case who had been accused of fraud.
-Walters is seeking monetary compensation from the company for the alleged reputational damage that its tool caused.
-Walters initially filed his lawsuit in Georgia state court back in June 2023.
-The case has moved slowly, in part because OpenAI sought to remove it to federal court.
-The case now appears headed back to state court for further proceedings.
+OpenAI, the radio talk show host Mark Walters has sued OpenAI for defamation.
+According to the complaint, when a journalist prompted ChatGPT for information about an unrelated lawsuit, the tool wrongly described Walters as a defendant in that case who had been accused of fraud.
+Walters is seeking monetary compensation from the company for the reputational damage allegedly caused by these false statements.